Kedarpatil93/Fashion_Recommender_App/README.md

 EfficientNetB3+FAISS version is more accurate than the baseline.

 ### Features
- - Upload any fashion item image (RGB/JPEG/PNG)
+ - Upload any fashion item image (RGB/JPEG/PNG) or test using the images in sample folder

  - Top 5 similar items visualized with download or share-ready thumbnails